 - Difficulty breaking out of unrealistic thought patterns once they are set.

-- Emotional outbursts due to the unpredictable nature of daily life.
+- Emotional stress responses due to the unpredictable nature of daily life.

-- Emotional outbursts due to the sensory issues (e.g. too much stimulation, or hypersensitivities to some sensory input)
+- Emotional stress responses due to the sensory issues, e.g. too much stimulation, or hypersensitivities to some sensory input.